olivershetler/SignalStore/README.md

 1D data (e.g. spike labels or spike times) have to be saved as 2D with an extra dimension e.g. (index, 1) This is because of the xarray function "is_list_of_strings" that requires the extra dimension 1D data will be encoded as 2D with the extra dimension termed "1"

+MongoDB stores datetime objects as UTC, so when you query for a datetime object, you need to convert it to UTC first.

+MongoDB stores datetime objects at millisecond precision.
+You can use a more precise datetime object for queries, but it will be truncated to millisecond precision.
+You will not get an exact match if you assert that the original datetime object is equal to the one stored in the database.
+For speed, the filesystem stores time_of_removal and version_timestamp as microsecond precision integers in filenames, but the metadata in MongoDB is stored as millisecond precision datetime objects.
+Use full precision for queries to get the right results, but beware that adding to MongoDB and getting back from MongoDB will truncate the precision to milliseconds.